writergoodlife/Blue-Team-Toolkit/README.md

 **⚠️ IMPORTANT DISCLAIMER:** This toolkit is designed for authorized security testing and competition environments only.
 Always verify findings and test hardening actions in safe environments before applying to production systems.
 The tool assists but does not replace human cybersecurity expertise and decision-making.

-**🏆 Good luck defending critical energy infrastructure at CyberEXPERT Game 2025!** 🛡️⚡🚀
+**🏆 Good luck defending critical energy infrastructure in cybersecurity competitions!** 🛡️⚡🚀